-C.M.Butzer is an illustrator, cartoonist, and printmaker who works and lives in Hilo, Hawaii.
+C.M.Butzer is an illustrator, cartoonist, and printmaker who works and lives on the Big Island, Hawaii.

 C.M.Butzer was raised in a small town, just outside of Portland, Oregon.
 In 1992 Butzer left Oregon to attend Cornish College of the Arts in Seattle where he earned a BFA in Illustration.
 After school he worked for Wizards of the Coast.
 In 1998 he moved to Florence, Italy.
 Where he met Luigi Galante, who ran a didactic illustration studio.
 He worked for Studio Galante for nearly five years before moving to New York City to earn his MFA in illustration at the School Visual Arts.
-In 2009 Harper Collins published “Gettysburg”, his first graphic novel.
-He taught “Creating Independent Comics” at SVA and is working new comics, screenprints, and a myriad of thing drawn and printed.
-Butzer also works as an illustrator, storyboard, and concept artist out of his studio in Hilo, Hawaii.
-His work has been featured in the Society of Illustrators, American Library Association, and the Graphic Novel Reporter.
+He taught “Creating Independent Comics” at SVA for 7 tears.
+In 2016, he moved to the Big Island, Hawaii.

 Facebook, Mitsubishi, Google, FX network, Gillette, Bank of New York, Blackberry, Honda, Verizon, J Walter Thompson, Saatchi & Saatchi, Microsoft, Honda, 1st Ave.Machine, Johnson & Johnson, Nestle, Puma, HTC, Lenovo,